 MSL manages the Cadastral Administration through Streamlined Parcel Adjustment Workflows (CATSPAW) project to make use of ESRI's parcel fabric to improve vertical integration of the data within the Montana Cadastral Database.
 This work improves the accuracy of local control data, tax parcel data, administrative boundaries, etc., and aligns that data with aerial imagery.
-This work improves the quality of statewide MSDI data and it ensures the value in MLIAC's multi-year investment in county grants to support the collection of local Geographic Coordinate Database points.
+This work improves the quality of statewide MSDI data and it ensures the continued value of the Council's multi-year investment in county grants to support the collection of local Geographic Coordinate Database points.

-Ongoing work to support the Montana CadNSDI will require continued coordination with the BLM and local governments to identify and prioritize areas for accuracy adjustments.
+Ongoing work to support the Montana CadNSDI will require continued coordination with the Bureau of Land Management and local governments to identify and prioritize areas for accuracy adjustments.
 MSL will make accuracy adjustments to the CadNSDI by incorporating additional control data created from corner recordation records held by county governments and new land surveys.
 In areas where the CadNSDI has been adjusted, MSL will vertically align all associated tax parcels and administrative boundaries.